wayneIBM/vpc-on-classic/example-code.md

    If you do not have a public SSH key or if you forgot the password of an existing one, generate a new one by running the `ssh-keygen` command (in Linux or macOS servers) and following the prompts.
 For Windows operating systems, you can use a tool like PuTTYgen to generate an SSH key.

 2. Make sure you have an API key for your IBM Cloud account.
 If you don't have an API key, see [Creating an API key](/docs/iam?topic=iam-userapikey#create_user_key).
-You will need to store this API key in an environment variable in Step 1.
+You must store this API key in an environment variable in Step 1.

 ## Step 1: Store your API Key as a variable